- Eileen Schuh

 “The FBI did ask for Ladesque.”

-Seinfeld contest except it wasn’t the last one to masturbate that won the pot but the last one to accept an assignment
+contest except it wasn’t the last one to masturbate that won the pot but the last one to accept an assignment from the FBI.

 “I’m not kidding,” Roach insisted.
 “This has nothing to do with the contest.”

-get paid by the FBI.
-Never even got visited by the FBI—phoned maybe, but for sure those surly agents in dark suits
+by the FBI.
+Never even got visited by the FBI—phoned maybe, but for sure those surly agents in dark suits and reflective

-with South America’s booming economy’.
-Ladesque guessed Talon had pinned it there since he had headed the South
+booming economy’.
+Ladesque guessed Talon had pinned it there since he had headed the South American recovery project.

-political acumen, there would have been nothing to replace the lucrative drug trade that had driven the economy for
+acumen, there would have been nothing to replace the lucrative drug trade that had driven the economy for decades.
+In fact,

 “They want you, I swear.”